-CBD (Cannabidiol) is a cannabinoid naturally found in the cannabis sativa plant or in hemp.
+CBD (Cannabidiol) is a cannabinoid naturally found in hemp (Cannabis Sativa).
 It is a non-psychoactive cannababoid (which means there will be no high).
 CBD interacts with your body’s endocannabinoid system.

 The skin is the largest organ on the human body and while acting as a barrier for harmful substances it is also a useful molecular passageway and quickly absorbs CBD.
 Therefore, when you apply it topically the CBD activity targets acute regions and starts therapy at the source of pain and discomfort.